Jan Smit (singer): 2008–2015: The Bombardment and 15th anniversary

 At the end of February 2013 Smit published the DVD and double CD and DVD Live in Ahoy, Jubilee Concert 2012.
-On 17 March 2013 Jan returned to German television after a seven year absence.
+On 17 March 2013 Jan returned to German television after a seven-year absence.
 In the ARD program Das Frühlingsfest der 100,000 Blüten Smit presented his single "Bleiben wie du bist" (Stay who you are).
 After the TV appearance the single was available to download for free download for 48 hours.
 After six minutes, the site crashed due to the amount of requests.
 A list of hit songs called "Volendammer Top 1000" was created by a large number of local television and radio stations in Northern Holland, in which Smit had more than 70 entries.

 As in 2011, Smith had three nights at the Amsterdam Arena during Toppers in Concert 2013.
 In 2014, Smith played a supporting role in Cops Maastricht.

-In 2015 Jaap Buijs died. because of this Smit skipped a season of hit hit show De Zomer Voorbij (Passed the Summer) as well as presenting Muziekfeest of het Plein (Music Festival on the Square) in Heerenveen (broadcast on 14 and 18 August) which instead was presented by Frans Duijts since this episode was recorded in the week Jaap Buijs died and Jan Smit did not consider it appropriate to stand on a square full of people in party-mode.
+In 2015 Jaap Buijs died.
+Because of this Smit skipped a season of hit show De Zomer Voorbij (Passed the Summer) as well as presenting Muziekfeest of het Plein (Music Festival on the Square) in Heerenveen (broadcast on 14 and 18 August) which instead was presented by Frans Duijts since this episode was recorded in the week Jaap Buijs died and Jan Smit did not consider it appropriate to stand on a square full of people in party-mode.
 In November 2015 Smit released a new Christmas album.
 The album titled Kerst Voor Iedereen (Christmas For Everyone) contains eight Christmas classics and four new Christmas songs.

 2016–present: KLUBBB3, Toppers and Eurovision Song Contest

 Solo career

 In 2016 Smit celebrated being in show business for 20 years.
 He started touring the country in September with his Elfsteden Tour (Eleven City Tour).
 In 2017 he released the DVD Live in HMH.
 His jubilee album 20 made it to number 1 in the Album Top 100.
 He was set to present the show Gouden Televizier-Ring Gala, but he withdrew from the engagement because he was nominated for one of the awards for his contribution to Beste Zangers.
 In March 2018 he appeared for the first time in his career at the Sportpaleis in Antwerp.
-He released his new album Met Andere Woorden (In Other Words) on September 20, 2018.
+He released his new album Met Andere Woorden (In Other Words) on 20 September 2018.
 For this album he invited several famous Dutch artists to write song for him, including Jan Keizer (singer), Barry Hay, Guus Meeuwis, BLØF and Frank Boeijen.
 He supported the project with a theater tour through The Netherlands and Flanders.